11 Predictive modelling and machine learning

 seeds$Variety <- factor(seeds$Variety)

 When caret fits an LDA, it uses the lda function from the MASS package, which uses the same syntax as lm.
 If we use lda directly, without involving caret, we can extract the scores (linear combinations of variables) for all observations.
 We can then plot these, to get something similar to a plot of the first two principal components.
-There is a difference though - PCA seeks to create new variables that summarise as much as possible of the variation in the data, whereas LDA seeks to create new variables that can be used to discriminate between pre-specified groups.
+There is a difference though – PCA seeks to create new variables that summarise as much as possible of the variance in the data, whereas LDA seeks to create new variables that can be used to discriminate between pre-specified groups.

 # Run an LDA: